 The night markets are lined with authentic (and cheap) street eats that promise to give you a thorough introduction into the local culinary scene.
 Some of the must try eats at any of the night markets include the infamous stinky tofu, oyster omelets, the Taiwanese hamburger called gua bao and last but not least, some shaved ice for dessert.

 When it comes to settling on which night market to visit, Taipei is home to the Big Five.
 Those are Shilin (the biggest and most popular), Raohe, Ningxia, Huaxi, and Tonghua.
 For the most memorable experience, head to the best of the best, the Shilin Night Market.
-Here, you can sample delectable eats with a crazy range of novelty gifts and entertainment within the market’s chaotic atmosphere.
+Here, you can sample delectable eats along with a crazy range of novelty gifts and entertainment within the market’s chaotic atmosphere.
+Just wait until you experience your first whiff of stinky tofu.

 Bathe in the Hot Springs